Vishnu917vj/LegalDocRAG/README.md

 ### Notes

 The retry count, retrieval depth (`top_k`), and similarity thresholds were chosen after basic experimentation on the provided sample corpus.
-Since the assignment corpus is relatively small, these settings provided a reasonable balance between retrieval quality, latency, and resource usage.
+Since the assignment corpus is small and resource requirements are limited, these settings provided a reasonable balance between retrieval quality, latency, and resource usage.

 ### Benefits

 - Reduces the chance of missing relevant information.
 - Improves retrieval coverage on difficult queries.
+- Preserves useful context from earlier retrieval attempts.
 - Helps reduce hallucinations by requiring relevant supporting context.
 - Demonstrates conditional routing and retry logic in LangGraph.
 - Prevents infinite loops through a configurable retry limit.